ipbes/ipbeswebdocs/docs/annex/taxonomy/partners.rst

 Partners
 ========

-BioTime
-BirdLife International
-Convention on Biological Diversity
-Convention on International Trade in Endangered Species of Wild Fauna and Flora Food and Agriculture Organisation of the United Nations Forest Stewardship Council
-Future Earth
-German Centre for Integrative Biodiversity Research Global Biodiversity Information Facility
-Global Footprint Network
-Indicators for the Seas programme (IndiSeas)
-Institute of Social Ecology at the Alpen Adria University in Vienna International Union for Conservation of Nature (IUCN) Marine Stewardship Council (MSC)
-Oppla
-Organization for Economic Cooperation and Development (OECD) Programme for the Endorsement of Forest Certification (PEFC) Projecting Responses of Ecological Diversity in Changing Terrestrial Systems (PREDICTS) collaborative project Sea Around Us research initiative
-Secretariat of the Convention on Biological Diversity (CBD) Terralingua, the Tropical Ecology Assessment and Monitoring (TEAM) network The Biodiversity Indicators Partnership
-The Commonwealth Scientific and Industrial Research Organization (CSIRO) The Food and Agriculture Organization of the United Nations (FAO) The Group on Earth Observations â€“ Biodiversity Observation Network The Map of Life
-The Netherlands Environmental Assessment Agency (PBL) The University of St. Andrews
-The World Bank
-The World Resources Institute (WRI)
-The World Wildlife Fund (WWF)
-The Yale Center for Environmental Law and Policy
-The Zoological Society of London (ZSL)
-UN Environment
-UN Environment World Conservation Monitoring Centre UNDP
-UNESCO
-United Nations Statistics Division
-Water Footprint Network
+BioTime; BirdLife International; Convention on Biological Diversity; Convention on International Trade in Endangered Species of Wild Fauna and Flora; Food and Agriculture Organisation of the United Nations; Forest Stewardship Council; Future Earth; German Centre for Integrative Biodiversity Research; Global Biodiversity Information Facility; Global Footprint Network; Indicators for the Seas programme (IndiSeas); Institute of Social Ecology at the Alpen Adria University in Vienna; International Union for Conservation of Nature (IUCN); Marine Stewardship Council (MSC); Oppla; Organization for Economic Cooperation and Development (OECD); Programme for the Endorsement of Forest Certification (PEFC); Projecting Responses of Ecological Diversity in Changing Terrestrial Systems (PREDICTS) collaborative project; Sea Around Us research initiative; Secretariat of the Convention on Biological Diversity (CBD); Terralingua, the Tropical Ecology Assessment and Monitoring (TEAM) network; The Biodiversity Indicators Partnership; The Commonwealth Scientific and Industrial Research Organization (CSIRO); The Food and Agriculture Organization of the United Nations (FAO); The Group on Earth Observations â€“ Biodiversity Observation Network; The Map of Life; The Netherlands Environmental Assessment Agency (PBL); The University of St. Andrews; The World Bank; The World Resources Institute (WRI); The World Wildlife Fund (WWF); The Yale Center for Environmental Law and Policy; The Zoological Society of London (ZSL); UN Environment; UN Environment World Conservation Monitoring Centre; UNDP; UNESCO; United Nations Statistics Division; Water Footprint Network